 Google is well aware of the Android fragmentation problem.
 It knows that older devices of the Android platform are at risk from new bugs and malware as they’re being created.
 And thus, they have another layer of security, invisible to most Android users, Google Play services.
 As long as the user doesn’t allow installation of apps from unknown sources, they are safe as the Play Store has filters in place which go through an app’s code searching for malicious intent before letting it become downloadable for all and sundry.
 This is why at the end of the day, despite how big the malware might have been, in reality, it would only affect a very small slice of devices who allow the apps from unknown sources to be installed on the devices.

 Finding bugs and exploits in code is pretty easy.
-In fact, even arguably the most secure among consumer versions of desktop and mobile OS have plenty of bugs.
+In fact, even arguably the most secure among consumer versions of desktop and mobile OS has plenty of bugs.
 The most important step lies in what is done to stop those bugs from becoming vulnerabilities.
-While the StageFright bug in Android released a lot of furor, ultimately no major exploit came out of it as it was difficult to implement into a working vulnerability.
-Similarly, although Accessibility Clickjacking sounds pretty scary, the only reason that it was developed in a lab of Anti-Virus researchers and not in a cracker’s mind is because of its limited reach in real life scenarios.
+While the StageFright bug in Android released a lot of furore, ultimately no major exploit came out of it as it was difficult to implement into a working vulnerability.
+Similarly, although Accessibility Clickjacking sounds pretty scary, the only reason that it was developed in a lab of Anti-Virus researchers and not in a cracker’s mind is because of its limited reach in real-life scenarios.

 - With a majority of Android users in the dark about potential security hazards for their devices, we see that 32% of people do not perform the updates that are pushed to their devices.
 This needs to change and Google and OEMs should join hands in a combined effort to raise awareness of security issues prevalent in Android.